-Cellular networks have seen continuous growth in size and complexity over the last few years.
+Cellular networks have grown in size and complexity over the last few years.
 This growth can be attributed to multiple factors; the explosion of content being delivered via the internet, the explosion of social media, the growing expectations from cellular networks, and so on..
 The consequence of this increasing awareness and need is a sharp pressure on capacity.
-Such has been the growth rate that the mobile networks have absorbed a disruptive change in technology every 10 to 15 years and kept on making money.
+Such has been the growth rate that mobile networks have absorbed a disruptive technological change every 10 to 15 years and kept on making money.

-This need of growth has catalyzed the technical advancement, which in turn has created further awareness to increase the consumer interest and need manifold.
-This explosive growth of networks bring forth the need of managing them , of keeping the entire network in a coherent, stable state while maximizing performance ñ the task that can only be achieved by enabling this mammoth of network to teach how to take care of itself ñ thus giving rise of self organizing networks.
+This need of growth has catalyzed the technical advancement, which in turn has created further awareness to increase consumer interest and need manifold.
+This explosive growth of networks brings forth the need to manage them, to keep the entire network in a coherent, stable state while maximizing performance ñ the task that can only be achieved by enabling this mammoth network to teach how to take care of itself ñ thus giving rise of self-organizing networks.
 HSC has been working on Self-optimizing networks since 2009 in various guises.

-While SON started out as a very specific acronym (our first experience of SON was in the Wireless LAN space), it has now grown to be very broad term.
-The term ëself organizingí now covers multiple aspects related to needs of configuration/ optimization/ recovery/ healing etc. SON promises to provide a solution for multitude of ëbig-concerní items such as: coverage and capacity optimization, Interference reduction,
+While Self Organizing Networks started as a particular acronym (our first experience of SON was in the Wireless LAN space), it has now become an extensive term.
+The term self-organizing now covers multiple aspects related to needs of configuration/ optimization/ recovery/ healing etc. SON promises to provide a solution for a multitude of items, such as: coverage and capacity optimization, Interference reduction,

-Automatic neighbor relation, mobility optimization, load balancing etc. As we delve further in SON, the foundation of these solutions is the ability of network to understand (measure and analyze) its own state and take appropriate action to rectify/improve the situation ñ and this process has to happen continuously and dynamically while adapting to the new state of the network and the users of the network.
-With that background we can say that the critical components to any SON solution are:
+Automatic neighbour relation, mobility optimization, load balancing etc. As we delve further in SON, the foundation of these solutions is the ability of the network to understand (measure and analyze) its own state and take appropriate action to rectify/improve the situation ñ and this process has to happen continuously and dynamically while adapting to the new state of the network and the users of the network.
+With that background, we can say that the critical components to any Self Organizing Network solution are:

 HSC has interests in various sub-domains of SON, spanning both the network optimization and the traffic engineering domains.
 We will discuss these subsequently.

 Power management as a global optimization problem is well-established.
-Older radio networks used large reuse distances and static network planning to convert the global interference problem documented in (Gupta, 2000) to a set of easier to solve localized problems.
+Older radio networks used large reuse distances and static network planning to convert the global interference problem documented in (Gupta, 2000) to easier-to-solve localized problems.
 However, even this proved very difficult in UMTS (for example)(Gunnarsson, 2003).
-Since then, advances in cellular networks have seen the widespread deployment of MIMO, single-frequency networks, tight reuse factors due to spectrum shortage and ad-hoc/intermittent network nodes (small-cells) has brought back focus to the global interference management system
+Since then, advances in cellular networks have seen the widespread deployment of MIMO, single-frequency networks, tight reuse factors due to spectrum shortage, and ad-hoc/intermittent network nodes (small-cells) has brought back focus to the global interference management system

-HSC has an engineered a solution for optimizing the transmission power of the OFDM based FDD network nodes in a n ad-hoc network; while we have demonstrated it in a WLAN network, it is conceptually deployable in an LTE based hetnet as well.
-The key-differentiation of our solution is in the fact that that it is fully distributed.
-The optimization function is executed at each AP independently ñ there is no need for a central control of optimization.
+HSC has engineered a solution for optimizing the transmission power of the OFDM-based FDD network nodes in an ad-hoc network.
+At the same time, we have demonstrated it in a WLAN network, it is conceptually deployable in an LTE-based hetnet as well.
+The key differentiation of our solution is that it is fully distributed.
+The optimization function is executed at each AP independently and there is no need for a central control of optimization.
 Each node is equipped to measure the interference experienced by its active users.
 Based on the measurements and its past state information, each AP individually adjusts its own transmission power.
-The distributed power optimization algorithm is based on the same idea as TCPís network congestion algorithm; both of them are after all trying to solve the ëshouting in a crowded roomí problem.
+The distributed power optimization algorithm is based on the same idea as TCP’s network congestion algorithm; both of them are after all trying to solve the ëshouting in a crowded roomí problem.
 TCP uses packet drops as signals for congestion; in contrast, the dynamic power optimization problem uses interference measurements.

 The solution adapts itself with the change in perceived congestion and dynamically adjusts the power.
 The optimizing nodes are fair to addition/ withdrawal of optimizing neighbors in the system.
 This solution exhibited clear power saving advantage at node level as well as overall system level.
 A second generation of the algorithm is now under design, based on stochastic optimization principles.